Urthen/Fritbot_Python/README.md

 Introduction
 ------------

 FritBot is a bot designed, in theory, to be a largely service-independent, modularly expandable chat bot.
-In reality, he mostly just yells indecent things at you and breaks himself.
+In reality, he mostly just yells at you and breaks things.
 Use with caution.

 Installation & Setup
 --------------------